huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli logout

 This commands logs you out.
-In practice, it will delete all profiles and the corresponding tokens saved on your machine.
-If you want to remove a specific token profile, you can specify the profile name as an argument.
+In practice, it will delete all tokens stored on your machine.
+If you want to remove a specific token, you can specify the token name as an argument.

 This command will not log you out if you are logged in using the `HF_TOKEN` environment variable (see [reference](../package_reference/environment_variables#hftoken)).
 If that is the case, you must unset the environment variable in your machine configuration.